+This time I wanted to branch out a little bit from dancing and cover the benefits of movement in general.
 Since emotions are physical (they are chemical reactions), it makes sense to also cope with them physically.
 It is widely known that working out is a great stress-reliever, as well as dancing.
+Negative emotions can get stuck in your body and cause tension, pain and illness if you don’t do something about them.

 I have been following some therapists on social media who talk about emotional regulation using movement and they have suggested some very simple and quick things that can help your body deal with stress, that I would like to share.

-So here are 10 easy ways to help yourself shake off the negative emotions without having to go to a gym or dance class.
+So here are 10 easy ways to help yourself shake off the negative emotions without even having to go to a gym or dance class.

 1. Hold Your Head Upside Down